sfu-natlang/lensingwikipedia/backend/README.md

     CONFIG=wikipediahistory make
     CONFIG=avherald make

+To set a default for `CONFIG`, you can create a `Makefile.local` file in the directory you run make from, containing eg:

+    CONFIG?=wikipediahistory

+See Makefile for more details.

 You can then use the programs in build/ for the following steps.

 Creating an index from the data